ascusf/lab_bacterial_growth/README.md

 The call_bacterial_growth.py simulates bacterial growth using either predefined data or user input.
 It calculates and plots bacterial concentration and population size over time, with options for inputting experimental parameters directly or using provided data sets.

 The ecoli_data.py collected data that can be call into scripts to analyze.

+I’m currently in the early stages of programming, and I have a lot of work ahead.
+My goal is to become familiar with Python and GitHub.

 ## Features